aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 -> **NOTE:** From version 1.111.0, support auto scaling node pool.
 For more information on how to use auto scaling node pools, see [Use Terraform to create an elastic node pool](https://help.aliyun.com/document_detail/197717.htm).

+-> **NOTE:** ACK adds a new RamRole (AliyunCSManagedAutoScalerRole) for the permission control of the auto-scaling node pool.
+If you use the auto-scaling node pool, please click [AliyunCSManagedAutoScalerRole](https://ram.console.aliyun.com/role/authorization?request=%7B%22Services%22%3A%5B%7B%22Service%22%3A%22CS%22%2C%22Roles%22%3A%5B%7B%22RoleName%22%3A%22AliyunCSManagedAutoScalerRole%22%2C%22TemplateId%22%3A%22AliyunCSManagedAutoScalerRole%22%7D%5D%7D%5D%2C%22ReturnUrl%22%3A%22https%3A%2F%2Fcs.console.aliyun.com%2F%22%7D) to complete the authorization.

 ## Example Usage

 The managed cluster configuration,